Brock Jensen: Miami Dolphins

 Jensen signed with the Miami Dolphins of the National Football League (NFL) as an undrafted free agent following the 2014 NFL draft; he was released on July 28, 2014.
 On August 5, 2014, Jensen re-signed with the Dolphins after a shoulder injury to quarterback Matt Moore, and was again released August 11, 2014.

+Omaha Mammoths

+In 2014, Jensen played with the Omaha Mammoths of the Fall Experimental Football League (FXFL), splitting time at quarterback with Jordan Jefferson.
+In Week 1 against the Boston Brawlers, he relieved Jefferson and completed 10 of 12 passes for a team-high 168 yards and two touchdowns in a 41–18 victory.
+The following week against the Florida Blacktips, Jensen completed 5 of 11 passes for 56 yards and added 15 rushing yards, including a touchdown, in a 20–19 win.
+In Week 3 against the Brooklyn Bolts, he again relieved Jefferson and rushed for two touchdowns, including a 27-yard score, in a 15–13 loss.
+Following a 3–1 start, the remainder of the season was canceled.

 Ottawa Redblacks

 Jensen saw his first CFL regular-season action on July 22, 2016, following an injury to Trevor Harris, completing 20 of 29 pass attempts for 271 yards and two touchdowns against the Saskatchewan Roughriders.
 He made his first career start in Week 20 of the 2016 season as Ottawa had already clinched a playoff spot and were resting some of their starters.
 Jensen was released, along with 6 other players, on June 5, 2017, during training camp for the 2017 season.